If you’re involved in selling or installing hardwood floors, you have probably had to solve a “squeaky floor” problem for a customer.

 Subfloors that are clean, dry, sound and flat will give you a great surface to work on and will be a great foundation for your wood flooring project.

+Using the right fastener and nailing schedule won’t eliminate squeaks caused by a bad subfloor, as evidenced in a case documented by Wood Floor Business.
 Do the right thing and spend time looking at your subfloor and fixing any issues like high spots, squeaks, debris, deflection, or high moisture readings before you install your flooring.

 Use the correct fastener for your wood floor